asa93/cityclim/README.md

-CityClim is a company that maintains and operates AC & heating machiens.
+CityClim is a company that maintains and operates AC & heating machines.
 This App is solution to manage & monitor end-to-end processes.